|

 If one policy does not match, the next policy is tried.

-These policies can be applied to a number of routing request types,
+These policies can be applied to a number of routing request types and routing input data.
+The different types are

-ARQ, LRQ, Setup and Facility (with the callForwarded reason)
+ARQ, LRQ, Setup and Facility (with the callForwarded reason).

 default for the other types.